iammeaticus/web-transfer-api-samples/README.md

 that may be present in your code.

 # Changes
-### Transfer API v2.6.0 - October 26, 2016
+### Transfer API v2.6.0 - October 27, 2016
+* Resolves an issue communicating with websites running HTTP 2.0.
 * You can pass in an ID or a DOM element to the install widget
-* Encrypting transfers is now possible with a new method (TBD)
+* Validates keys being set in encryption method

 ### Transfer API v2.5.7 - September 23, 2016
 * Resolve an issue with Safari 10 not launching the Signiant app